Banana ‘Black Thai’

 I was given this AWESOME banana plant by my good friend, and fellow plant collector, Walley Morse of Greenville, Mississippi in the fall of 2011.
 He had two he wanted me to overwinter in my sunroom and he said I could have one.
 SO, I happily agreed.

 The species Musa balbisiana is native to eastern South Asia, northern Southeast Asia, a and southern China.
 They are the ancestors of some of the modern cultivated bananas.
-The flowers are red to maroon and it’s fruit are kind of a blue-green color.
+The flowers are red to maroon and its fruit are kind of a blue-green color.
 They are called “butuhan” (meaning seedy) in the Philippines and “kluai tani” in Thailand.
-Some natural occurring parthenocarpic clones occur through polyploidy that produce seedless bananas.
+Some natural occurring parthenocarpic clones occur through polyploidy that produces seedless bananas.

 Walley always planted his ‘Black Thai’ in the ground but I kept mine in a pot.
 In August (2012) I told Walley mine had grown to 88” tall.
 He laughed and said his was already about 20’ tall.
 A few days later I was at his home and saw for myself… I went back home and took mine out of the pot.
 When temps started getting cooler I put it back in a MUCH larger pot and put in the west sunroom.